mrballistic/bandcamp-scraper/README.md

 # Bandcamp Purchases Exporter

-A lightweight web application built with **Next.js**, **Material UI (MUI)**, and **Lucide Icons** that allows you to scrape, review, and export your Bandcamp purchase history.
+A powerful web application built with **Next.js**, **Material UI (MUI)**, and **Puppeteer** that allows you to scrape, review, and export your entire Bandcamp purchase history, including hidden items.

 ## 🚀 Features

-- **Auth via Cookie**: No password required.
-Uses your Bandcamp `identity` cookie to securely proxy requests.
+- **Authenticated Scraping**: Uses **Puppeteer** (headless Chrome) to maintain a secure, authenticated session via your Bandcamp `identity` cookie.
-- **Progressive Scraping**: Fetches your collection page-by-page, allowing you to see results as they come in.
+- **Hidden Items Support**: Automatically discovers and scrapes items you've "hidden" in your collection—no entry is left behind.
-- **Smart Preorder Detection**: Automatically flags items that are preorders and identifies if they are still unreleased.
+- **Dual-Strategy Discovery**: Smart auto-discovery of your username slug from the homepage, with a manual override for faster, more reliable scraping.
-- **High-Res Previews**: A detailed side drawer shows high-resolution album art and raw metadata for every item.
+- **Accurate Metadata Extraction**: Correctly identifies purchase dates, high-resolution artwork, and preorder statuses (including unreleased vs. partially released).
-- **Local Persistence**: Saves your scraped data to browser storage so you don't lose your work on refresh.
+- **Multi-Format Export**: One-click export to **CSV** (includes "Hidden" flag and preorder status) or **JSON** (full raw metadata).
-- **Multi-Format Export**: Export your collection to **CSV** (for spreadsheets) or **JSON** (full metadata).
+- **Responsive Metadata Drawer**: Review every detail of your purchases, including raw API responses, in a beautiful, dark-mode-ready slide-out drawer.
-- **MUI X Data Grid**: Powerful table view with sorting, filtering, and quick search capabilities.
+- **Local Persistence**: Results are saved to browser storage, ensuring you can review and export your data even after a page refresh.

 ## 🛠 Getting Started